OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

     *   **Cookies and anonymous identifiers**

-        We use various technologies to collect and store information when you visit a Google service, and this may include sending one or more cookies or anonymous identifiers to your device.
+        We and our partners use various technologies to collect and store information when you visit a Google service, and this may include sending one or more cookies or anonymous identifiers to your device.
 We also use cookies and anonymous identifiers when you interact with services we offer to our partners, such as advertising services or Google features that may appear on other sites.

 How we use information we collect